IBMStreams/streamsx.health/samples/ExampleService/com.ibm.streamsx.health.example.spl.service/README.md

 # Streams Healthcare SPL Example Service

 This project demonstrates how one can create a SPL service to work with Streams Healthcare Analtyics paltform.
+The SPl service is then invoked by a Java wrapper.
+The wrapper prvoides a consistent user experience to the end user.

 ## Directory Structure